benhexie/liscap/README.md

 ## Usage

-To use **liscap**, you can add the script to the top of your html file:
+To use **liscap**, you can add the script to the head of your html file:

 ```html
 <script src="https://liscap.vercel.app/liscap.min.js"></script>